activated-research-company/EclipsePatch/README.md

     Extract the zipped patch folder.
   </li>
   <li>
-    Run (double-click) the Patch file, this should open a progress window.
+    Run (double-click) the Update file, this should open a progress window.
   </li>
   <li>
     Once the patch has finished the progress window will close.
   </li>
   <li>
-    Wait between ten and thirty seconds for your Eclipse to reset.
+    Wait about ten seconds for your Eclipse to reset.
 The screen should reset and/or blink.
   </li>
   <li>
     Disconnect the USB cable from your Eclipse and your computer.